Women who marched: One year later

 No longer afraid to speak up

-Michelle Sinisgalli-Yulo of Atlanta marched last year in Washington but won't be able to participate this year because her daughter has basketball tryouts.
+Michele Yulo of Atlanta marched last year in Washington but won't be able to participate this year because her daughter has basketball tryouts.

 While she would love to be marching, she also feels hopeful, at least some of the time, about how things are moving forward.
 She points to wins by Democrats in the recent elections in Virginia and Alabama and believes there are strong signs for Democratic wins in the 2018 midterm elections.

-"There are some days I feel completely hopeless and then there are some days I feel extremely hopeful because we do see progress on some level," said Sinisgalli-Yulo, founder and creator of Princess Free Zone, which makes empowering clothing for girls.
+"There are some days I feel completely hopeless and then there are some days I feel extremely hopeful because we do see progress on some level," said Yulo, founder and creator of Princess Free Zone, which makes empowering clothing for girls.

 "There's an undertow here that will push over in 2018 and I do believe if nothing else comes out of this, our ability to be organized and be focused on what we need to do to change things has become more acute and so necessary for us to really see what we need to do to make change on every level, for women too."